Estimated reading time: 4 minutes

 - Objection handling.

-Each of the above areas tend to be specific to the business they are working in.
+Each of the above areas tends to be specific to the business they are working in.